 Still, many of us remain skeptical about stress management.
 After all, our lives are just plain stressful.
 We have busy jobs, families to raise, tight finances, and no time to spare.
 Stress management might seem like a nice idea, but completely impossible.

 It's true that you might not be able to remove all the stressful things from your life.
 But you can change how you respond to them, Winner says.
 That's what stress management is all about.
-Learning some basic stress relief techniques isn't hard either.
+Learning some basic stress relief techniques isn't difficult, either.

 4 Ways to Fight Back Against Stress -- and Improve Your Health